What to Do in Milos, Greece: 3 Days of Fishing Villages

 Venetian Castle

 Head up and around the corner through clusters of whitewashed, cubic houses on the way to the Venetian Castle.
-Strut up a few flights of cobblestone stairs to first reach the Church of Panagia Thalassitra, and while it’s a more elaborate structure—this is not your final destination.
-Continuing all the way up to the hilltop plaza, find the crumbled ruins of this 13th-century defensive stronghold with panoramic views over the largest natural harbor in the Cyclades, nearby villages, and stunning sunsets as one of the most photographed spots on Milos.
+Strut 10 minutes up a few flights of cobblestone stairs to first reach the Church of Panagia Thalassitra, and while it’s a more elaborate structure—this is not your final destination.
+Continuing up to the hilltop plaza, find the crumbled ruins of this 13th-century defensive stronghold set as the backdrop to panoramic views over the largest natural harbor in the Cyclades, nearby villages, and stunning sunsets as one of the most photographed spots on Milos.

 Breakfast - Cafe Palaios